 If an education provider wishes to attract overseas students, CRICOS is the key.
-However, the providers applying for CRICOS registration must fulfill certain requirements based on legal obligations and quality of training experience.
+However, the providers applying for CRICOS registration must fulfill specific requirements based on legal obligations and quality of training experience.

-For Australia, the requirements are to have an RTO registered certificate and to have the ELICOS national standards(for ELICOS COURSES).
+For Australia, the requirements are to have an RTO registered certificate and the ELICOS national standards(for ELICOS COURSES).
 Similarly, the education should also ensure that they have maintained the requirements of the ESOS Act and the National code.
-If the courses are completely online, the course cannot get the CRICOS code.
+If the courses are entirely online, the course cannot get the CRICOS code.

 How can I apply for registration?

 If you want to apply for CRICOS registration initially, you can use the Australian Skills Quality Authority (ASQA).
 Before submitting your application, you will need to prepare certain documents in asqanet.
 Then, you will need to pay all relevant fees for ASQA to consider your application.
 Once you submit your CRICOS and ELICOS registration application, your application will be reviewed to make sure you can comply with all the legislative assessments.